crpietschmann/portfolio/_imports/_posts/2008-05-15-aspnet_create_ajax_server_controls_using_the_scriptcontrol_base_class.markdown

     <span class="kwrd">return</span> references;
 }</pre>

-<p>When inheriting from ScriptControl you'll generally always have at least one ScriptReference because you need to reference the script that creates the client-side JavaScript representation of your control. </p>
+When inheriting from ScriptControl you'll generally always have at least one ScriptReference because you need to reference the script that creates the client-side JavaScript representation of your control.

-<p><strong>Define ScriptDescriptors</strong></p>
+**Define ScriptDescriptors**

-<p>In the GetScriptDescriptors method, return an enumeration of ScriptDescriptor objects that define what properties will be passed down to the client-side JavaScript representation of your control. </p>
+In the GetScriptDescriptors method, return an enumeration of ScriptDescriptor objects that define what properties will be passed down to the client-side JavaScript representation of your control.

-<p>The only ScriptDescriptor you need to return in the enumeration is a ScriptControlDescriptor instance that contains all the descriptors for your control. </p>
+The only ScriptDescriptor you need to return in the enumeration is a ScriptControlDescriptor instance that contains all the descriptors for your control.

-<p>Here's a basic example of returning a ScriptControlDescriptor without any properties being defined:</p>
+Here's a basic example of returning a ScriptControlDescriptor without any properties being defined:

 <pre class="csharpcode"><span class="kwrd">protected</span> <span class="kwrd">override</span> IEnumerable&lt;ScriptDescriptor&gt; GetScriptDescriptors()
 {